June 13th, 2022

 - Tap Other Apps to see a list of all the apps installed on your phone.

-- Choose the app whose cache you want to clear.
+- Choose the app for which you want to clear the cache.

 If you've tried all of these fixes and you're still dealing with crashes, try doing a factory reset on your phone—but only as a last resort.

 If you've tried these steps and still need a little help, we're right around the corner.
 Schedule a repair at the nearest uBreakiFix® by Asurion or Asurion Tech Repair & Solutions™ store and our certified experts can get your device back up and running as soon as the same day.

 Protect your phone